The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

-Our subjective questions regarding NurtureBot v1's task satisfaction received an average score of 4.29 out of 5, while interactive questions averaged 4.36 for understandability, 3.97 for controllability, and 3.88 for improvability.
+\textbf{Quantitative results} Our subjective questions regarding NurtureBot v1's task satisfaction received an average score of 4.29 out of 5, while interactive questions averaged 4.36 for understandability, 3.97 for controllability, and 3.88 for improvability.
 The standard questionnaire analysis resulted in a mean CUQ score of 85.4 out of 100, which, when compared to the CUQ benchmark of 68 \cite{cuq} in a one-sample t-test, was extremely statistically significant (t(29) = 7.11, p < 0.0001, mean difference = 17.40, 95\% CI [12.40, 22.40], SE = 2.45).
 These scores and their implications are discussed further in Section \ref{results}, alongside comparisons with NurtureBot v2 and v3.

-After identifying seven key problems with parent-NurtureBot v1 interactions in Part II, our goal in Part III was to co-design by tasking users to prioritise problems and imagine ideal solutions.
+Thus, leveraging insights from the Nurture project in Part I, we designed NurtureBot v1 and initiated iterative trials by testing the prototype with everyday users.
+After identifying seven key problems with parent-NurtureBot v1 interactions in Part I, our goal in Part II was to co-design by tasking users to prioritise problems and imagine ideal solutions.